abhijeet14399/OnlineTestManagementSprint2/spring/readme.md

-This Folder contains all the spring codes includes All the microservices
+This Folder contains all the spring codes includes All the microservices and Eureka Server